MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 1. initial value for an empty list (`0` for `sum` and `1` in the case of `product`),
 2. use a function and apply it to an element and recursive call to the rest of the list.

-Let's do the generalized higher order function that also takes an initial value and a function for processing.
+Let's make a generalized higher-order function that also takes an initial value and a function for processing:

 ```haskell
 process :: (a -> a -> a) -> a -> [a] -> a